-Norman Bates from Bates Motel (a prequel TV series of the movie ‘Psycho’) is a kind-hearted, polite and caring person who unknowingly suffers from dissociative identity disorder.
+Norman Bates from Bates Motel (a prequel TV series of the movie Psycho) is a kind-hearted, polite, and caring person who unknowingly suffers from dissociative identity disorder (DID).

-Another criterion for DID is amnesia and there were countless instances where Norman Bates had no recollection of his own doings when the other personality took control.
-He calls these periods ‘blackouts’ and these blackouts usually take place in an individual during stressful or traumatic events.
-Norman Bates experiences these when he is about to experience events like, about to have sexual intercourse or when he is confronted with the murders he committed.
+- Another criterion for DID is amnesia, and there were countless instances where Norman Bates had no recollection of his own doings when the other personality took control.
+He calls these periods ‘blackouts,’ and these blackouts usually take place in an individual during stressful or traumatic events.
+Norman Bates experiences these when he is about to experience events, like when he's about to have sexual intercourse or when he is confronted with the murders he committed.

-Third criterion is disruption of persons normal functioning and life.
+- The third criterion is disruption of a person's normal functioning and life.
 This was evident in Norman’s social and emotional relationships.
 His other personality always talked him out of getting close to anyone else other than his mother.
-He became socially awkward and there were instances where he felt attracted to a few women but whenever they tried to be close to him, his protective personality would take over and kill them.
+He became socially awkward, and there were instances where he felt attracted to a few women but whenever they tried to be close to him, his protective personality would take over and kill them.
 Emotionally, he overreacted to situations and people became confused as to why he was being irrational about them.
 In another instance, he tried to assault his brother over a minor argument.

-Fourth criterion states that individuals with MPD usually have a comorbid diagnosis.
-Norman Bates suffered from depression, anxiety and there was an instance where he had a non-epileptic seizure.
+- The fourth criterion states that individuals with MPD usually have a comorbid diagnosis.
+Norman Bates suffered from depression, anxiety and there was an instance when he had a non-epileptic seizure.
 These were faced as consequences of suffering from MPD.

 Hence, Norman Bates fully meets all the criteria to be diagnosed with Multiple Personality Disorder.

 In the TV show, the only person Norman seeks attention from is his own mother.
 He goes to great lengths to keep their bond strong as ever.